jpnurmi/awesome-flutter-linux/README.md

-# awesome-flutter-desktop
+# awesome-flutter-linux

-A curated list of awesome things related to Flutter desktop.
+A curated list of awesomeness for Flutter Linux.

+Make sure to check out also [awesome-flutter](https://github.com/Solido/awesome-flutter) for Flutter anything, and [awesome-flutter-desktop](https://github.com/leanflutter/awesome-flutter-desktop) for Flutter Desktop.

 ---